Back to search results

 College: Arts and Sciences

-Geography is the study of distributions, patterns and movements across space, both physical and social.
+Geography is the study of distributions, patterns and movements across space — both physical and social.
 Human geographers study the geographic patterns of various human activities: economic, political and cultural.
-Physical geographers focus on the geography of physical processes and their effects: the geography of weather and climate.
+Physical geographers focus on the geography of physical process and their effects: the geography of weather and climate.

-At Ohio State, students choose from four specializations:
+At Ohio State, students can choose from two specializations:

 Upon admission to the university, students can declare a major in geography within the College of Arts and Sciences.
 Students entering the physical geography and climatic studies specialization should currently be enrolled in, or starting, the calculus sequence in mathematics.